madeindra/signal-setup-guide/README.md

 A: My suggestion is first you need to setup normal signal server and check if it will fulfill your need.

+Q: My chat only goes one way or can't send chat even when the server already set properly.

+A: Probably caused by keystore haven't contain your SSL certificate / certificate did not match the url / you have not setup the Unidentified Delivery properly in the client.
+Will be explained in each guide of the server & clients.

+Q: How to setup Turn Server?
+I can't do voice/video call.

+A: Probably related to your port, either it is not allowed by the firewall or it is not properly set.
+See my example config on <a href="https://github.com/indrawp/Signal-Guide/tree/master/coturn-server">Coturn Server<a/>

 Q: Can I subtitute AWS to MinIO?

 A: I tried it here <a href="https://github.com/indrawp/Signal-Guide/tree/master/signal-minio">signal-minio</a> using modification created by <a href="https://community.signalusers.org/t/amazon-s3-component-replacement-for-text-secure-server-local-installation/5375/18">kondal789rao
 </a>.
 Someone also did a pull request here: <a href="https://github.com/signalapp/Signal-Server/pull/76">Use MinIO instead of the AWS</a>.
+Also you can try to look into <a href="https://github.com/localstack/localstack">Localstack</a> for local development.

 Q: Can I disable / change Twilio? (by getting the generated OTP on the server)

-A: Yes, it is possible, you need to change TwilioSmsSender Class, see example on <a href="https://github.com/indrawp/Signal-Guide/blob/master/selfsignedcertificate-PushServiceSocket.java">nosmsotp-TwilioSmsSender.java</a>
+A: Yes, it is possible, you need to change TwilioSmsSender Class, see example on <a href="https://github.com/indrawp/Signal-Guide/tree/master/signal-server-no-twilio">Signal Server Without Twilio</a>.

 Q: Can I use Signal in localhost / internal IP / self-signed certificate (by trusting all certificate)

-A: Yes, it is possible but it is not secure, see example on <a href="https://github.com/indrawp/Signal-Guide/blob/master/selfsignedcertificate-PushServiceSocket.java">selfsignedcertificate-PushServiceSocket.java</a> and <a href="https://github.com/indrawp/Signal-Guide/blob/master/selfsignedcertificate-WebSocketConnection.java">selfsignedcertificate-WebSocketConnection.java</a>
+A: Yes, it is possible but it is not secure, see example on <a href="https://github.com/indrawp/Signal-Guide/tree/master/signal-server-self-signed-certificate">Signal Server Self Signed Certificate</a>.

 ## Cotributing
 You are welcome to contribute on this guide.
 If you have any questions please write an issues and I will try to help.
 If you have any suggestion you can